carlos-a-g-h/the-ledger-of-my-shed/README.md

 More will be added but this is what you can do right now:

-- Create (define) and delete assets
+- CRUD operations for assets definitions
-- Small search engine to quickly find assets
-- Add modification records to assets
+- Add modification records within each asset
-- Create, update, (delete) and run orders that can add modification records to multiple assets
+- CRUD operations with orders (The order book)

 ### Pending

 - User authentication and authorization
 - Propper API for external clients and frontends
-- Safer execution of orders
+- Safer order handling
+- Modification records query by date

 ## This is built on what?